FC Nyva Vinnytsia: Nyva-Svitanok

-In the 2007–08 season the club reentered professional league competition into the Second League as FC Nyva-Svitanok, the new part of its name meaning dawn, or new beginning.
-Also Svitanok is a name of a city's flower market.
+In the 2007–08 season, the club reentered professional league competition into the Second League as FC Nyva-Svitanok, the new part of its name meaning dawn, or new beginning.
+Also, Svitanok is the name of a city's flower market.

 On 8 July 2008, the club changed their name from "FC Nyva-Svitanok Vinnytsia" to "PFC Nyva Vinnytsia".

-Reformation 2015
+Establishment of PFC Nyva-V

-The club was again reformed and entered the Vinnytsia Oblast competition for the 2015–16 finishing in fifth place.
-The club competed in 2016 in the 2016 Ukrainian Football Amateur League finishing second in their group.
+The club was again reformed and entered the Vinnytsia Oblast competition for 2015–16, finishing in fifth place.
+On 29 February 2016, there took place a conference, at which it was announced about the revival of the professional football club.
+It was expected that FC Vinnytsia would merge into the new PFC Nyva-V. The new owner became Vasyl Vovk.
+It was announced that the club is going through a licensing process to play in the Ukrainian Second League.
+In 2016, the club participated in the 2016 Ukrainian Football Amateur League, finishing second in their group.

 The club successfully passed attestation and competed in the 2016–17 Ukrainian Second League season finishing 7th place.

 At the end of 2020, the club announced about financial hardship, and acting president of the club Vadym Kudiarov complained about lack of interest from local government and public.

+Infrastructure

 Stadiums

+The club had adopted a stadium that previously belonged to the Vinnytsia chemical factory.
+It became known as the Sports Complex Nyva, which has a capacity of 3,282 seats.

-The club plays in one of two stadiums in Vinnytsia, Sports Complex Nyva which has a capacity of 5,000 spectators with the club's training facilities located there, and the Municipal Central Stadium (previously Lokomotyv) which was expanded prior to 1980's Olympics which now has a capacity of 24,000 spectators.
-The Central Stadium is usually used in "big" matches against famous opponents with all the other matches were played at SC Nyva.
+Also, the club plays some of their games at the Tsentralnyi Stadion (Central Stadium, previously Lokomotyv), which was expanded before the 1980 Summer Olympics and has a capacity of 24,000 spectators.
+The Central Stadium is usually used in "big" matches against famous opponents, while all the other matches are played at SC Nyva.

+In addition, the club owns a small training base in Vinnytsia.

+Reserves and the academy

+In 1999, Nyva fielded its second squad in the Second League as Nyva Vinnytsia, while the first squad competed as FC Vinnytsia in the First League.